JiwonPark-97/spreadsheet/GUI/README.md

 # Comments to Evaluators:

-    In FileMenuNew method, I tried calling FileMenuSave method with the input sender and EventArgs.
-    However, the next line was executed before FileMenuSave method finishes.
-    So, I decided to copy and paste FileMenuSave method to FileMenuNew method.
+    When asking to save the data, I tried to call FileMenuSave method, but the next line is always excecuted before FileMenuSave finishes.
+Therefore, I decided to copy and paste FileMenuSave to FileMenuNew and FileMenuOpen.

     design decisions, external code resources, build guidelines, implementation notes, problems, etc.